Persecution of homosexuals in Nazi Germany: Röhm purge and expanding persecution (1934–1935)

-Almost exactly a year after Röhm was killed, Paragraph 175 was amended.
-The changes were demanded, especially by prosecutors and other legal professionals.
-The new version of the law punished all sexual acts, defined broadly; "objectively when a general sense of shame is harmed and subjectively when there exists the lustful intention to excite either of the two men or a third party".
+Almost exactly a year after Röhm was killed, Paragraph 175 was amended in line with changes demanded in particular by prosecutors and other legal professionals.
+The new version of the law punished all homosexual acts, defined broadly; "objectively when a general sense of shame is harmed and subjectively when there exists the lustful intention to excite either of the two men or a third party".
 In theory, it became a crime to look at another man with desire.
 Men were convicted for mutual masturbation or simply embracing each other, and in a few cases when no physical contact had occurred.
 Under the new law, typically all participants were viewed as equally guilty, whereas under the previous law, the "active" and "passive" participants were differentiated.
 The new law made it much easier to arrest and convict homosexual men, leading to a large increase in convictions.
 Under a new section 175a, the law also introduced harsher penalties for male prostitution, sex with a man younger than 21, or sex with a student or employee.
 The change in the law was not publicized for fear of spreading knowledge of homosexuality.
 Most Germans were unaware the law had changed and many of those arrested under the new law had no knowledge they were committing a crime.
 The law was also applied retroactively.